chinchang/web-maker/README.md

 ### Support Web Maker

 Web Maker is completely free and open-source.
-If you find it useful, you can show your support by sharing it in your social network or by donating on [Gratipay](https://gratipay.com/Web-Maker/) or by simply letting me know how much you 💖 it by tweeting to [@webmakerapp](https://twitter.com/webmakerApp).
+If you find it useful, you can show your support by sharing it in your social network or by [donating](https://www.paypal.me/kushagragour) or by simply letting me know how much you 💖 it by tweeting to [@webmakerapp](https://twitter.com/webmakerApp).

 ### License